I really don't update this website often enough.

 August 7th 2019 - August 11th 2019

+Several months earlier at a pub in Brighton, my partner and I were invited by our friends to join them at Boomtown.
 In the days leading up to the event, we watched the weather forecasting with increasing worry.
 Hopes of sunshine quickly faded when the yellow weather warnings emerged for storms, rain and wind.
 So be it, we shrugged, and went shopping for waterproof trousers and wellies.

-Most people being their own tents (there are posher accommodation options for those who can afford it) and there are a selection of camp sites.
+Boomtown isn't anywhere near as big as Glastonbury, it is quite a new event (this was the tenth year) and had been growing quickly.
+Most people bring their own tents (there are posher accommodation options for those who can afford it) and there are a selection of camp sites.
 You can 'slum it with the masses' at the sites near the festival centre e.g. The Lion's Den.
 Or if you don't mind walking it's a good option to camp further out where it's quieter at night.
-We eventually found our way to Whistlers Green - the most chilled area of the whole festival - the fringe zone for hippies and pagans to set up stalls for 'upcycling' workshops and carving wooden spoons.
+We eventually found our way to Whistlers Green - the most chilled area of the whole festival - the fringe zone for hippies and Pagans to set up stalls for 'upcycling' workshops and carving wooden spoons.

 The ground was very chalky, which made pitching tents extremely difficult.
 A lot of people arrived without suitable camping gear and failed to peg their tents down.
 As 50mph winds started hitting us many of the tents simply blew away, often slamming into neighbouring campers.
 I found myself up all night feverishly hammering down stranger's tents in the howling rain for the sake of self preservation.

 Apparently after the previous year there had been complaints about the sound quality at the stages, so great technical care went into this year's set up to make everyone sound louder and clearer.
 It paid off and every band I got the privilege of seeing sounded amazing, even when standing toward the back.
 I won't try to list every single band and DJ I saw (I lost track anyway) but here were the highlights for me: